 Why is that?
 What is a passive preamplifier?

-However, unlike a regular preamp, a passive preamp has no way of supplying gain to the signal.
+However, unlike a regular preamp, a passive preamp cannot supply gain to the signal.

 Rather, it acts as a simple switcher circuit (if the model is designed with multiple inputs and/or outputs) with a potentiometer to control volume.

 Switching is essentially the routing of a specified input to a different output.